X Hacking: The Threat of Misguided AutoML: Explanation Hacking

-The goal of explanation hacking is to find a model that corroborates a predetermined view of the world.
-For example, a pharmaceutical company may wish to show that their product is not associated with certain adverse outcomes, an organization may wish to demonstrate that decisions were not biassed against a particular protected group, or a contrarian may wish to show that smoking protects against lung cancer.

-In the classical setting, such outcomes are typically tied to common statistical summary measures, such as $p$-values, model coefficients or standardized effect sizes (such as Cohen's $d$).
-While each have capacity to mislead \citep{pogrow_how_2019}, this limits the family of models and data science pipelines at the analyst's disposal.
-Model-agnostic XAI metrics, such as \textsc{Shap} values, open up a wider range of algorithms and with them possible combinations of hyperparameters that may yield varied outcomes.

-\textsc{Shap} values are typically presented visually in the form of force plots, \text{Shap} summary plots, partial dependence graphs or feature importance \citep[see, for example,][]{lundberg_explainable_2018, stenwig_comparative_2022}.
-If a particular data point, such as a specific patient or hypothetical credit card applicant \citep[the `suing set';][]{Shamsabadi_2022_Fairwashing}, is of interest, then the adversarial researcher can `fish' for a trained model that gives a \textsc{Shap} value in the desired direction (or towards zero) for that specific feature value, for example allowing an unscrupulous analyst to claim that an AI-assisted decision was \emph{not} based on a protected characteristic.
+\paragraph{Explanations} \textsc{Shap} values are typically presented visually in the form of force plots, \textsc{Shap} summary plots, partial dependence graphs or feature importance \citep[see, e.g.][]{lundberg_explainable_2018, stenwig_comparative_2022}.
+If a specific data point, $x_i$, such as an individual patient or credit card applicant \citep[the `suing set';][]{shamsabadi_washing_2022}, is of interest, then the adversary can `fish' for a trained model that gives a \textsc{Shap} value in the desired direction, e.g.\ $\mathcal{I}(m, x_i) \to 0$, allowing them to claim that an AI-assisted decision was \emph{not} based on a protected characteristic.
 Model- or large group-level explanations require aggregated \textsc{Shap} statistics.
-For instance, the operator may summarise a model based on ranked feature importance (mean absolute \textsc{Shap}), such that the feature of interest is (or is \emph{not}) in the `top $n$' most important features in a model.
-Partial dependence plots, despite being a visual summary, may also be `hacked': an adversary can model the relationship between \textsc{Shap} and a specific feature approximately with a simple linear regression for each model, then search for models where the slope is positive, negative or flat as required, allowing an automated search.
+If interpreting a model based on ranked feature importance, then one could set $\mathcal{I}(m, \mathbf{x}) = \operatorname{rank}_D(\operatorname{mean}(|\textsc{Shap}(\mathbf{x})|)) > k$, to seek models where the feature of interest is not in the `top $k$' most important features.
+Partial dependence plots, despite being a visual summary, may also be `hacked': an adversary can examine the relationship between \textsc{Shap} and a specific feature approximately with the slope of a simple linear model (\autoref{fig:slopes}), or even $\mathcal{I}=\operatorname{Corr}(\mathbf{x}, \textsc{Shap}(\mathbf{x}))$ and search for models with positive, negative or no correlation.